 Mostly intended for the little ones, whether theres a theme or dress up just for fun.
 They parade around the urbanisation with a percussion band.

 Bring Your Own Food

 Residents are invited to eat at the bar and bring their own food & drinks.

 The community pool is transformed with large inflatables for the kids to enjoy.

 Good internet connection!

-Unlike some urbanisations, we do not have 24 hour gated security.
-However, a police car patrols the area especially during the winter.
-We also have cameras at the entrance connected to security centre, keeping an eye on any unwanted visitors.
+Unlike some urbanisations, we do not have 24 hours gated security.
+However, a police car patrols the area, especially during the winter.
+We also have cameras at the entrance connected to the security centre, keeping an eye on any unwanted visitors.

 Things We Do Not Like So Much

 We are pretty lucky that we’ve not had any issues or major dislikes about where we are living now.
 If I REALLY have to nitpick about what we don’t like then it would be the following: